petabyt/license/README.md

 I am not responsible for your nuclear detonations or any limbs lost.

 This applies for all the code I have written that I was too lazy to specify a license for.
+Of course this is not a license, but more of a legal note.
+The real license I'm using is GNU General Public License v2.0.
 #
 Oh, and the danielicense is licensed under the danielicense.